BITSS/ACRE/docs/03-assess.md

                                         |___[code] clean_raw_4.py
                                             |___raw_4.dta

-This diagram, built with the information provided by you (the reproducer), is already an important contribution to understanding all the necesary components required to reproduce a specific output.
+This diagram, built with the information provided by you (the reproducer), is already an important contribution to understanding all the necessary components required to reproduce a specific output.
 It conveys key information in a summarized fashion allowing for a more constructive exchange with original authors or other reproducers.
-For example, when contacting the original authors a request of the type "...file `cleaned_4.dta` in the diagram below (paste diagram) seems to be missing in the reproducction package.
+For example, when contacting the original authors a request of the type "...file `cleaned_4.dta` in the diagram below (paste diagram) seems to be missing in the reproduction package.
 Could you please provide access to it?" is a specific and actionable request.
 It also demonstrates that the reproducer spent significant time understanding the relevant components of the reproduction package.

 ### Incomplete workflow information